tom1209/Family-Health-Share/readme.txt

 **NOTE** I put back on insecure to speed things up.
 Once I have all the functionality, I will take them back off

-TODO (ShortTerm)
+TODO
 -Check momentum package for good animations
--Do CSS, add health conditions slide in and out instead of appearing and disappearing -Allow user ot add notes to health conditions
+-Do CSS, add health conditions slide in and out instead of appearing and disappearing -Allow user to add notes to health conditions
 -Salt and hash family password
--Add all users health conditions to that family
 -Do not let users add the same health condition
 -Admin functionality
 -Family Health History Form completed